 Escape [from mundane reality] follows as a liberation from the prison of habits and conventions of the contemporary real world, and as the cultivation of the ability to imagine possibilities beyond all our limits—that we could communicate completely enough to speak with animals, elude the shoddy march and stench of technology, swim like fish, fly like birds, and escape even “hunger, thirst, poverty, pain, sorrow, injustice death.”
 Tolkien speaks of the last as “the oldest, deepest desire, the Great Escape: the Escape from Death.”
 Lastly, he speaks of fantasy as offering “Consolation,” something like the opposite of the feelings of tragedy, which Tolkien sees as the “higest form” of drama.
 He invents a word for the profound “Consolation of the Happy Ending” in fantasy: eucatastrophe—“the good catastrophe, the sudden joyous ‘turn.’…a sudden and miraculous grace: never to be counted on to recur.”
 This moment is dependent for its effect on the universal recurrence of “sorrow and failure” but allows “a feeting gimplse of Joy, Joy beyond the walls of the world poignant as grief.”

 “Fantasy,” Mathews goes on to say, “resonates with moments of joy amid darkness.”

 When I see fantasy this way, I have a clearer idea of why the fantasy classes I teach always fill up quickly.
-Of course, fantasy literature can be a trap if it leads to a refusal to deal with the world as it is (think of Don Quixote or of Catherine Moreland in Northanger Abbey).
-But it people come to understand why fantasy means so much to them, they can then use this understanding as a tool to shape the reality around them into something they find fulfilling.
+Of course, fantasy literature can be a trap if it leads to a refusal to deal with the world as it is (think of Don Quixote and of Catherine Moreland in Northanger Abbey).
+But if people come to understand why fantasy means so much to them, they can then use this understanding as a tool to shape the reality around them into something they find fulfilling.